Cancer treatment center in South Denver

 Cancer resource center

-Our Cancer Resource Center is located in the Aspen Building, which is adjacent to the main hospital.
+Our Cancer Resource Center is located in the Sarah Cannon Cancer Research Institute, which is adjacent to the main hospital.

 Available services include:

 - Wigs, scarves, hats and port pillows for clients who have lost their hair or are in need of head coverings

 - Assistance in making appointments for mastectomy bra fittings

 - Access to the latest information about tests, treatments and clinical trials

 - Reduced lodging can be secured during cancer treatment through our Sky Ridge Family Concierge

 As the only partner in the Denver Metro area to E-Beauty Community Inc., we are able to provide women undergoing cancer treatment with free wigs.

 Our cancer resource center is available by appointment.
 Please call 720-225-4203 and one of our trained volunteers will assist you in learning more about accessing community resources.

 For more information about our cancer resource center, please call us at (720) 225-4203.